Each of us likes to be well-groomed, smell good, keep the homes neat and clean, etc, and to make this happen we use a variety of products.

 Where do you source your ingredients from?

 We source raw materials from all over India and also from outside India.
-We avoid middlemen and source from farmers so that we give income directly to them.
+We avoid middlemen and source from farmers to give them income directly.

 We also source ingredients from tribals in Chattisgarh and Jharkhand.